bartashevich/ansible-drac/Readme.md

 ```

 See the `debug.yml` playbook for a complete example.

+You can also use `-vvv` with the ansible-playbook command for additional debug output.

 ## Notes / Caveats
 - running `exit` as a command confuses ansible-playbook when using a bastion/ssh_proxy setup (ansible ad-hoc will run it just fine though)